 Less than 10% of the plastic consumed in the United States is recycled.
 Much of that ends up in landfills, is incinerated, and over 11 million tons end up in the marine ecosystem according to The Pew Charitable Trust.
-Lonely Whale, a nonprofit founded in 2015 by Lucy Sumner and Adam Grenier, began as a result of a single lonely whale and the unwavering love of the ocean.
+Lonely Whale, a nonprofit founded in 2015 by Lucy Sumner and Adrian Grenier, began as a result of a single lonely whale and the unwavering love of the ocean.
 In only five years, they prevented over 27,000 tons of plastic from reaching the ocean, inspired industry leaders and youth to act, and continue to tirelessly fight for the elimination of single use plastic.

 Leading this charge is Dr. Dune Ives, CEO of Lonely Whale, whose distinctive background in psychology and unwavering optimism, illustrates we each have a role to play and can make a difference.
 We spoke with her following The Regenerative Travel Summit to learn more about she is saving our oceans one straw at a time